TonicAI/textual/docs/source/redact/redacting_dataframes.rst

 Working with DataFrames
 =========================

 The :meth:`redact<tonic_textual.redact_api.TextualNer.redact>` function can be called as a user-defined function (UDF) on a DataFrame column.

-As an example, lets read a CSV file redact a given column, and write the CSV back to disk.
-Make sure to first install pandas.
+Before you do this, you must install pandas.

 .. code-block:: bash

     pip install pandas

+The following example:

+1. Reads a CSV file.

+2. Redacts a given column.

+3. Writes the CSV back to disk.

 .. code-block:: python